Little Richard: 1947–1955: Beginnings

 Disillusioned by the record business, Richard returned to Macon in 1954.
 Struggling with poverty, he settled for work as a dishwasher for Greyhound Lines.
-While in Macon, he met Esquerita, whose flamboyant onstage persona and dynamic piano playing would deeply influence Richard's approach to performance.
-That year, he disbanded the Tempo Toppers and formed a harder-driving rhythm and blues band, the Upsetters, which included drummer Charles Connor and saxophonist Wilbert "Lee Diamond" Smith and toured under Brantley's management.
+While in Macon, he met Esquerita, whose flamboyant onstage persona and dynamic piano playing would deeply influence Richard's approach.
+That year, he disbanded the Tempo Toppers and formed a harder-driving rhythm and blues band, the Upsetters, which included drummer Charles Connor and saxophonist Wilbert "Lee Diamond" Smith that toured under Brantley's management.
+The band supported R&B singer Christine Kittrell on some recordings, then began to tour successfully, even without a bassist, forcing drummer Connor to thump "real hard" on his bass drum to get a "bass fiddle effect".
 In 1954, Richard signed on to a Southern tour with Little Johnny Taylor.
-The band supported R&B singer Christine Kittrell on some recordings, then began to tour successfully, even without a bass guitarist, forcing drummer Connor to thump "real hard" on his bass drum in order to get a "bass fiddle effect".
-Around this time, Richard signed a contract to tour with fellow R&B singer Little Johnny Taylor.

 At the suggestion of Lloyd Price, Richard sent a demo to Price's label, Specialty Records, in February 1955.
 Months passed before Richard got a call from the label.
-Finally, in September of that year, Specialty owner Art Rupe loaned Richard money to buy out of his Peacock contract and set him to work with producer Robert "Bumps" Blackwell.
+Finally, in September of that year, Specialty owner Art Rupe loaned Richard money to buy out his Peacock contract and set him to work with producer Robert "Bumps" Blackwell.
 Upon hearing the demo, Blackwell felt Richard was Specialty's answer to Ray Charles, however, Richard told him he preferred the sound of Fats Domino.
 Blackwell sent him to New Orleans where he recorded at Cosimo Matassa's J&M Studios, recording there with several of Domino's session musicians, including drummer Earl Palmer and saxophonist Lee Allen.
 Richard's recordings that day failed to produce much inspiration or interest (although Blackwell saw some promise).

 Frustrated, Blackwell and Richard went to relax at the Dew Drop Inn nightclub.
 According to Blackwell, Richard then launched into a risqué dirty blues he titled "Tutti Frutti".
 Blackwell said he felt the song had hit potential and hired songwriter Dorothy LaBostrie to replace some of Richard's sexual lyrics with less controversial ones.
-He also changed the microphone placement and pushed Richard's voice forward.
 Recorded in three takes in September 1955, "Tutti Frutti" was released as a single that November and became an instant hit, reaching No. 2 on Billboard magazine's Rhythm and Blues Best-Sellers chart and crossing over to the pop charts in both the United States and the United Kingdom.
 It reached No. 21 on the Billboard Top 100 in America and No. 29 on the British singles chart, eventually selling a million copies.